mx1001/boxcutter_manual/docs/shape_box.md

 - alt for uniform draw
 - shift for center draw (where the box is the same on all sides)
-- alt + shift for center uniform draw (how the cube center was cut)
+- alt + shift for center uniform draw (how the cube center was cut evenly)

 Here you can see them in action.